What is folate?

 Good sources of folate include:

-- peas, beans, and lentils (cooked, not canned);
+- dried peas, beans, and lentils

-- dark green leafy vegetables;
+- dark green vegetables

-- enriched grain products.
+- enriched grain products

 For more nutrition information, call 8-1-1 to speak with a registered dietitian.